microsoft/aitour-interact-with-llms/README.md

 ### Abstract

-This lab provides a hands-on and engaging learning opportunity for working with Large Language Models.
-Learn how to use methods such as few-shot learning and chain of thought.
-See the creative possibilities of generative AI for image creation and multi-modal scenarios, master the skill of function calling and understand how the model can apply existing knowledge.
+Innovate with Azure OpenAI's GPT-4o multimodal model in this hands-on experience.
+Learn the core concepts to and best practices to effectively generate with text, sound and images.
+Experience creating AI assistants with function calling that enhance user experiences and drive innovation.

 ### Duration
 75 Minutes